FancyChaos/Kisswm/README.md

 | `MOD` + `l`                   | Increase master area (layout)        |
 | `MOD` + `h`                   | Decrease master area (layout)        |

+## Utilities

+Applications in *utilities/* can be used to change the behavior or state of kisswm.

+**`kswallow`**

+*kswallow* can be used to achieve patched DWM like swallowing behavior.

+The terminal from which an application was executed using *kswallow* will be hidden till the application terminates.
+> kswallow mpv somevid.mp4

 ## Roadmap

-- [ ] Add DWM like swallowing mode
+- [x] Add DWM like swallowing mode
 - [ ] Add workspaces (Like virtual monitors)
 - [ ] Add full floating support (Be a dynamic window manager)
 - [ ] Add option to use a different statusbar than the built-in one